-- 2B, 4B, 6B Pencils
+- 2B, 4B, 6B Pencils.

-- eraser, sharpener, ruler
+- Eraser, sharpener and ruler.

-- A4 sketchbook with a black cover
+- A4 sketchbook with a black cover.

-- USB memory stick.

-Elective Music
+Music

 Year 9 Music is moving beyond the foundations of music.
 It is applying prior knowledge and understanding to compose and perform existing and original music.